The Cross and the Resurrection

 An Infinite Offense

 Sin had separated man from God, and this rupture surpassed any human reparation.
-The gravity of an offense is measured by the dignity of the one it strikes: a lack of regard toward an equal weighs less than the same affront offered to a sovereign.
+The gravity of an offense is measured by the dignity of the one it strikes: the same affront weighs more heavily against a king than against an ordinary man.
 Now sin strikes God himself, infinitely great.
 It therefore carries a gravity beyond measure: an infinite offense.

 Justice nonetheless willed that it be man who repairs, since it was man who had sinned.
-There had to be a redeemer at once truly man, to offer in the name of all, and truly God, so that his offering might have the infinite value the fault demanded.
-This redeemer is Christ, true God and true man.
+There had to be a redeemer at once fully man, to offer in the name of all, and fully God, so that his offering might have the infinite value the fault demanded.
+This redeemer is Christ, fully God and fully man.
 In him alone could humanity at last render to God a reparation equal to the offense.

 The Sacrifice of the Cross